Dentistry for Kids

 Experiencing maloclusion could eventually lead to them thinking that others do not want anything to do with them.
 When a front tooth is missing, they may even develop a fear of unattractiveness.

 This feeling will result in withdrawal, feeling shy, and not wanting to smile appropriately.
 They may also become fearful that others are talking about them.
 By helping your child maintain positive oral habits, they will be able to establish a nice routine on a daily level.
-These habits can be reinforced after you contact Cambridgeside Dental Associates at 857-588-1210.
+These habits can be reinforced after you contact Cambridgeside Dental Associates at 857-588-1210 and request an appointment.